atifzahi/project-injury-predictio/README.md

 # project-injury-prediction
 Project Overview

-This project aims to predict sports injury risks using machine learning models based on athlete biometrics, training intensity, and recovery patterns.
-The model helps in identifying potential injury risks and provides actionable insights for athletes and coaches.
+This project explores how machine learning models can be used to predict injury risks in athletes based on biometric data, training intensity, and recovery patterns.

 Research Question